-Children will not be placed in an enhanced substitute care setting without the approval of the OCOK Clinical team.
-Case related circumstances, which could result in placement disruption, will be considered prior to any placement outside the catchment area.
+Children will not be placed in an enhanced substitute care setting without the approval of the OCOK Director of Intake or designee.
+Case-related circumstances, which could result in placement disruption, will be considered prior to any placement outside the catchment area.

-All Providers will be required to create a "Disruption Mitigation Process" to review and evaluate alternatives to potential disruptions.
+All Child-Placing Agency Providers will be required to create a "Disruption Mitigation Process" to review and evaluate alternatives to potential disruptions.
 All crisis situations will be promptly responded 24/7/365 by the Provider.
 Providers will be expected to have a crisis response plan that will work quickly to de-escalate the crisis and quickly advance to an action plan to ensure the stability of the placement.